View on GitHub

 DL_USER admin (Default) DatAasee admin username

-DL_BASE http://my.url (Example) Outward DatAasee base URL (including protocol and port, no trailing slash)
+DL_BASE http://my.url (Example) Outward DatAasee base URL (including protocol and port, but no trailing slash)

 DL_PORT 8343 (Default) DatAasee API port